 People who are not able to access funding via CTP insurance rely on their own assets, taxpayer-funded healthcare and support services, and family members and friends.

-The National Injury Insurance Scheme Queensland will provide treatment, care and support including:
+The National Injury Insurance Scheme Queensland provides necessary and reasonable treatment, care and support including:

 - Medical and pharmaceutical treatment (e.g. doctor’s appointments, medication)